crcn/tandem-old/packages/paperclip/README.md

 Paperclip is a tiny DSL for building web components that is optimized for visual editors.
-Here's a basic
+Here's a basic example of code that could run within an artboard VM:

 ````typescript
 import { paperclipToVanilla, PaperclipTargetType } from "paperclip";